THE 5 PRINCIPLES OF FREEDOM

 The fortresses made out of lies that have been built must be torn down and honesty must be restored to our hearts.
 Only if we look hard and honestly at our addiction, and the lies that have built up around us, only then can we take back the power from it.

-The Bible tells us that when the dark that is dragged into the light, then it becomes light itself.
-That’s where God’s grace and love meet our brokenness, in that light.
+The Bible tells us that when the dark that is brought into the light, then it becomes light itself.
+In that light, that’s where God’s grace and love meet our brokenness.

 There is no better way to expose the darkness than to bring it into the light by the mutual confession of sin.
-We cannot break down the fortresses made out of lies that live in our hearts alone.
+Alone, we cannot break down the fortresses made out of lies that live in our hearts.
 For this we need honest friendships.
 We need partners, encouragers, fellow prayer warriors and fellow fighters.

 Take no part in the worthless deeds of evil and darkness; instead, expose them.
 It is shameful even to talk about the things that ungodly people do in secret.
 But their evil intentions will be exposed when the light shines on them, for the light makes everything visible.
 This is why it is said, “Awake, O sleeper, rise up from the dead, and Christ will give you light.